vishnuprasadh/CognitiveBanners/Readme.md

 Refer to the emarketer study (https://www.emarketer.com/Article/US-Digital-Display-Ad-Spending-Surpass-Search-Ad-Spending-2016/1013442) and many more forrestor studies which suggest this is  going to be a multibagger market with over $40 Billion revenue by 2020 in US alone.

+<b>Features</b>
+1. Supports Multitenancy for multiple platforms
+2. Supports configuration based approach for banners identified by banner name
+3. Supports location based filtering
+4. Supports timewindow so that only fresh trending banners are used.
-The current model also supports referrer ID(ads or thirdparty) and customerID capture.
+5. The current model also supports referrer ID(ads or thirdparty) and customerID capture.
 This can help us in future to do targeted marketing based on users click through rates.

-Further the model also supports multitenancy by ensuring the platform, slotID for images are inherantly embedded in the design.

 <b>Improvements & TODOs</b>